A note on a multiplicity result for the mean field equation on compact surfaces: Introduction

 where $K_g$ and $K_{\tilde g}$ are the Gauss curvatures of $(\Sg, g)$ and of $(\Sg, \tilde g)$ respectively.
 Another motivation for the study of \eqref{eq2} is in mathematical physics as it models the mean field equation of Euler flows, see \cite{cal, kies}.
 This problem has been studied widely by lots of authors and there are by now many results regarding existence, blow-up analysis, compactness of solutions, etc, see \cite{djlw,djadli,mal,tar}.

 An important feature of problem \eqref{eq2} is the lack of compactness, as its solutions might blow-up.
 In this case a quantization phenomenon was observed in \cite{bre-mer, li1,li-shaf}.
-Indeed, taking a blow-up point $p$ for a sequence $(u_n)_n$ of solutions, it holds
+Indeed, a blow-up point $\ov{x}$ for a sequence $(u_n)_n$ of solutions relatively to $(\rho_n)_n$, i.e. there exists a sequence $x_n \to \ov x$ such that $u_n(x_n) \to +\infty$ as $n \to +\infty$, satisfies

 Somehow, each blow-up point has a quantized local mass.
-Furthermore, the limit profile of solutions is close to a {\em bubble}, namely a function $U_{\lambda,p}$ defined as
+Furthermore, the limit profile of solutions is close to a {\em bubble}, namely a function $U_{\lambda,\ov x}$ defined as

-where $y\!\in\!\Sg,\, d(p,y)$ stands for the geodesic distance and $\lambda$ is a large parameter.
+where $y\!\in\!\Sg,\, d(\ov x,y)$ stands for the geodesic distance and $\lambda$ is a large parameter.
 In other words, the limit function is the logarithm of the conformal factor of the stereographic projection from $S^2$ onto $\R^2$, composed with a dilation.

 In the general case when $\rho_2\neq 0$, namely for problem \eqref{eq}, the refined blow-up analysis is not carried out in full depth.
 Still, one can show that equation \eqref{eq} inherits some character from the Liouville case.
-In fact, in \cite{jwyz} the authors proved an analogous quantization property; for a blow-up point $p$ and a sequence $(u_n)_n$ of solutions relatively to $(\rho_{1,n}, \rho_{2,n})$ one gets
+In fact, in \cite{jwyz} the authors proved an analogous quantization property; for a blow-up point $\ov x$ and a sequence $(u_n)_n$ of solutions relatively to $(\rho_{1,n}, \rho_{2,n})$ one gets

 Moreover, it is possible to show that the case of multiples of $8 \pi$ indeed occurs, see \cite{es-we, gr-pi}.
 We let now

 Combining the local volume quantization with some further analysis, see \cite{bat-man}, we get that the set of solutions is compact for $\rho_i$ bounded away from multiples of $8\pi$.
 This is the main reason why one has to restrict himself to parameters $(\rho_1,\rho_2) \notin \L$.
 In fact, in order to run the variational methods some compactness property is required, usually the Palais-Smale condition.
 Unfortunately, it is not known whether the latter holds or not for this equation.
 However, there is a way around it using the monotonicity argument from \cite{struwe} jointly with the compactness result.